Diffusion-Based Speech Enhancement with Joint Generative and Predictive Decoders: Introduction

-In this paper, we propose a unified SE system that integrates the generative and predictive SE modules.
-The model shares one encoder and contains predictive and generative decoders.
-The generative module is a score-based diffusion model adopted in the predictor-corrector (PC) samplers \cite{song2021scorebased}.
-In this way, the model simultaneously outputs a score and enhanced predictive features.
-The enhanced generative-based and predictive-based features are fused in the first and final diffusion step.
+In this paper, we propose a unified speech enhancement (SE) system that integrates generative and predictive SE modules at the shared encoding and enhanced feature levels.
+At the shared encoding level, the model incorporates a shared encoder along with both predictive and generative decoders.
+The generative module is a score-based diffusion model adopted \cite{song2021scorebased}.
+To leverage the complementarity between the two modules at the enhanced feature level, we fuse the enhanced generative-based and predictive-based features during the first and final diffusion steps.
 The first step fusion utilizes the predicted enhanced feature to initialize the subsequent diffusion processes.
 In order to maintain small changes in the feature distribution, the two features are fused instead of using the predicted spectra directly, although the enhanced predictive feature has higher performance in the first step than the enhanced generative feature.
 Since the two systems introduce different signal distortions, feature fusion is also adopted in the final step to leverage the complementarity between the generative and predictive SE modules.